 How to set up a keg

-If you don’t have a kegerator at your house (I see a fun project in your future!), you can still enjoy a keg at your Oktoberfest party the old-fashioned way.
+If you don’t have a kegerator at your house (I see a fun purchase in your future!), you can still enjoy a keg at your Oktoberfest party the old-fashioned way.
 “Old-fashioned” meaning trash can and ice of keg parties of Yore.
+(You’ll probably want either a 20 or 32 gallon trash can.)

 If you don’t already own the necessary parts to get a keg up and running, the store that sells you the keg should be able to rent you the pump as well.
 (But always ask first.)